chavarera/PythonScript/Module/BasicOfModule.md

 #Result:3.7.3
 ```

-How to import specific method or function name from Module?
+How to import a specific method or function name from Module?